 This course provides students an opportunity to demonstrate the knowledge learned through the prerequisite six-course CFP® curriculum.
 Students will participate in developing a complete financial plan, through the use of case studies and interviewing mock clients.
 Presentations of a formal financial plan, demonstrating the ability to set client expectations and communicate with clients by answering questions and concerns, are also required.
 (Prerequisites: Sophomore status).
 Successful completion of BUS 361-366 & 367

-McCamish School of Business and Professions Prerequisites BUS 361, BUS 362, BUS 363, BUS 364, BUS 365, BUS 366 AND BUS
+Prerequisites BUS 361, BUS 362, BUS 363, BUS 364, BUS 365, BUS 366 AND BUS 367